open-telemetry/oteps/text/0227-separate-semantic-conventions.md

 - A moratorium will be placed on Semantic Convention PRs to the specififcation repository.
 (Caveat that PRs related to this proposal would be allowed).
-- Interactions between Semantic Conventions and the Specification will be extracted such that the Specification can require things of Semantic Conventions and *normative* specification language will remain in the core specification directories.
+- Interactions between Semantic Conventions and the Specification will be extracted such that the Specification can place requirements on Semantic Conventions and *normative* specification language will remain in the core specification directories.
 - A new repository `open-telemetry/semantic-conventions` will be constructed with